Cracker Barrel Old Country Store, Inc. (CBRL): History, Ownership, Mission, How It Works & Makes Money

 Shareholder Type Ownership, % Notes

-• Craig Pommels: Senior Vice President and Chief Financial Officer
+• Craig Pommells: Senior Vice President and Chief Financial Officer (CFO), responsible for all accounting and financial planning.

 Cracker Barrel Old Country Store, Inc. (CBRL) Mission and Values